apache/dubbo-website/blog/en-us/Translation_Group8.md

 Similarly, the consumer can also reference the service using an XML configuration and then make the call.
 Here you can see that the calling method is a normal service call, not a generalized call.
 Of course, it is also possible to use generalized calls.

-So far, a simple service Mock platform【服务Mock平台】 has been successfully launched!
+So far, a simple service Mock platform has been successfully launched!

 The implementation of the generic interface is mainly used when the server does not have an API interface.
 All POJOs in the parameters and return values are represented by Map, which is usually used for framework integration.
 For example, implementing a generic remote service Mock framework can be implemented by implementing the GenericService interface.
 All service requests.

 ### What’s more
 -	The generalization calls and generic interface implementations described in this article are all based on the native Dubbo protocol.
-Prior to version 2.6.2【版本的翻译方法】, other protocols such as http/hessian did not support generalized calls.
-The 2.6.3 version would support the generalized call of these two protocols.
+Prior to version 2.6.2, other protocols such as http/hessian did not support generalized calls.
+Version 2.6.3 would support the generalized call of these two protocols.
 -	The relevant sample code mentioned in this article can be found in dubbo-samples: https://github.com/dubbo/dubbo-samples/tree/master/dubbo-samples-generic